 2-3lb pork loin roast

-1 ½ cups Marsala wine or sherry (white wine will also work) If you don’t cook with wine use chicken broth with a tablespoon of apple cider vinegar.
+1 ½ cups white wine (DaVinci Pinot Grigio) If you don’t cook with wine use chicken broth with a tablespoon of apple cider vinegar.

 1 heaping tablespoon chopped fresh sage, plus more for garnish